Few-Shot Multimodal Medical Imaging: A Theoretical Framework: Open Theoretical Problems

 \section{Open Theoretical Problems}

 Despite the theoretical bounds presented in this work, several challenges remain.
 Multimodal integration appears to lower data needs in practice, but its information-theoretic basis is still unclear.
-Important questions include how mutual information between modalities affects generalization and which combinations of modalities are enough to achieve reliable accuracy when data are limited.
-Most current analyses also assume i.i.d.\ sampling, which rarely holds in clinical data that vary across sites, equipment, and patient groups.
+Also, how mutual information between modalities influences generalization performance and which subsets of modalities are sufficient to achieve reliable accuracy under limited data conditions remain opaque.
+Moreover, most existing analyses rely on the assumption of i.i.d.\ sampling.
+This assumption is often violated in clinical settings as there the data distributions vary across sites, acquisition protocols, as well as patient populations.

-At the same time, interpretability and robustness need stronger theoretical support.
-Current widely used explanation methods provide few guarantees when training data are scarce, and the trade-offs between accuracy, uncertainty, and interpretability are not yet well understood.
-So, future work should focus on building information-theoretic models that connect these aspects and provide formal robustness guarantees, helping make clinical AI both efficient and dependable.
+We also notice interpretability and robustness need more theoretical support.
+Additionally, the trade-offs among accuracy, uncertainty, and interpretability remain poorly characterized, and many widely used explanation methods offer limited guarantees with scarce training data.
+Consequently, we believe future research should focus on developing information-theoretic frameworks that unify these aspects and yield formal robustness guarantees.
+Such advances are essential for improving the efficiency and reliability of clinical AI systems.